Own

 This "red gold" led Ciancutti and a partner to risk life and limb searching the cold currents of Big River for two years with nothing more than a rudimentary pontoon skiff and a 5-ton hand winch.
 The operation netted Ciancutti close to 120,000 board feet of the extraordinary, tight-grained wood, which had mineralized underwater to create exquisite patinas of blond, burgundy and deep cinnamon.
 Now he offers some through his company, Redwood Salvage Sales.

-Designers and builders from as far away as Japan and Australia have acquired one-of-a-kind pieces for projects ranging from guitars to trophy homes, but perhaps the best showcase is Ciancutti's Brewery Gulch Inn.
+Designers and builders from as far away as Japan and Australia have acquired one-of-a-kind pieces for projects ranging from guitars to trophy homes, but perhaps the best showcase is Ciancutti's Brewery Gulch Inn (The Inn is now owned and operated by Guy and Sarah Pacurar).
 Located on an historic property that was Mendocino's first brewery, the 10-room inn utilizes the salvaged wood throughout, including the lobby's cathedral ceiling, paneled great room, beams, private decks and windows, which frame ocean views from what can only be described as the world's most exquisite treehouse.
-Prices vary from $6 to $20 per board foot.

 ![]() |